-WordPress powers over 35 percent of the internet, so it’s not surprising hackers regularly try to compromise the platform.
-As a website owner, it’s your responsibility to protect your data from such activities.
-However, WordPress security can often be overwhelming as new vulnerabilities might arise any day.
+WordPress powers over 35% of the internet.
+It’s not surprising that hackers constantly try to compromise the platform.
+As a website owner, it’s your responsibility to make sure those efforts don’t impact your site.
+But that’s no easy task considering how often new vulnerabilities are discovered.

 An Introduction to WordPress Security

-In general, WordPress is considered a secure platform.
+WordPress is a stable and secure platform.
 Since it’s open-source, users benefit from a community of developers committed to patching vulnerabilities and continually improving its security and functionality.

-However, WordPress sites still face the security risks that are common to all websites, such as:
+However, WordPress sites face the same security risks that all websites face, such as: